-Contact the Title IX Coordinator by phone (312) 362-8970 or email email@example.com.
+Contact the director of Gender Equity (Title IX coordinator) by phone (312) 362-8970 or email email@example.com.

 The director of Gender Equity (Title IX coordinator) can provide you with written and verbal information regarding applicable university complaint procedures for investigating and addressing the incident.

 The director of Gender Equity (Title IX coordinator) is available to assist you in notifying the police, if you wish.

 The director of Gender Equity (Title IX coordinator) will also discuss with you any reasonable interim remedies the university may offer prior to conclusion of an investigation or potential disciplinary action to reduce or eliminate negative impact on you and provide you with available assistance.
 Examples include: adjustment to work assignments, course schedules or supervisory reporting relationship; requiring the accused to move from university-owned or affiliated housing; immediately prohibiting the accused from coming to the university; or prohibiting the accused from contacting the parties involved in the reported incident.
 These options may be available to you whether or not you choose to report the sexual violence to Public Safety or law enforcement.
 The director of Gender Equity (Title IX coordinator) remains available to assist you and provide you with reasonable remedies requested by you throughout the reporting, investigative, and disciplinary processes, and thereafter.